New short film delves into RSPCA Approved chicken farming

 Recently the RSPCA Approved team was pleased to work with the crew behind the ‘Humans of Agriculture’ platform, which is gaining prominence for showcasing the stories of those involved in Australian agriculture and seeking to better connect mainstream society to modern farming across the country.

-The RSPCA Approved team met with the crew to discuss all things meat chicken production within the RSPCA Approved Farming Scheme, covering the different types of farming systems, what meat chickens need for good welfare, and what it takes to provide higher-welfare, sustainable chicken for Australian consumers.
+The RSPCA Approved team met with the crew to discuss all things meat chicken production within the RSPCA Approved Farming Scheme, covering the different types of farming systems, what meat chickens need for better welfare, and what it takes to provide higher-welfare, sustainable chicken for Australian consumers.
 The result – this educational video and podcast which we hope will help a whole new audience learn about meat chicken welfare and the people and operations behind RSPCA Approved.

-GOOD WELFARE IN BARN-RAISED AND FREE-RANGE SYSTEMS
+BETTER WELFARE IN BARN-RAISED AND FREE-RANGE SYSTEMS

 The RSPCA Approved Farming Scheme was developed by the RSPCA as one of our mechanisms to drive tangible change for farm animals on the ground today.
 The work done by the Australian meat chicken industry to meet the RSPCA’s Standard and improve meat chicken welfare well beyond what’s legally required is worthy of recognition.
 This is especially significant due to the sheer number of meat chickens farmed in Australia each year, which is over 690 million in total.